pacman-repo-builder/pacman-repo-builder/README.md

 ## Usage

-This program is meant to used within a docker container.
+**⚠ WARNING:** This program is meant to used within a docker container.

 ### Generate manifest file